bodejan/bodejan.gitub.io/index.md

 > ### October 2018 - March 2020
 > ### :pushpin:  Karlsruhe, Germany
 >
 > The PionierGarge e.V. is a student club for entrepreneurship at KIT.
-During my time I worked in the department for finance and external relations.
+In my first year, I worked in the department for finance.
+As a project manager within the department of external relations, I was responsible for the alumni-management.
+Furthermore, I participated in the self-organized [StartUp tour to China in 2019](http://tour.pioniergarage.de/).

 ---